TransitoryBliss/express-rest-ember/README.md

 rest.setup({mongoose: mongoose, resources: '/path/to/models' });

 //
-// Register all REST-ful routes
+// Register the routes for "myResource"
 //
 app.use('/api/myResource', rest.routes.myResource); // Your resource will now be avilable at http://host/api/myResource